Menu

 Tops + Flops

-Tops and Flops from our Germany Road Trip
+Tops and flops from our Southern Germany road trip

 In June 2015, we travelled to good old Deutschland, hired a campervan from Paul Camper (fantastic experience!) and set out to explore the South of Germany for two weeks (not that that was anywhere near enough time).